 MEDIATION

-Let us help you navigate these challenges with compassion and clarity, paving the way for resolutions that honor each person's needs and concerns.
+Let me help you navigate these challenges with compassion and clarity, paving the way for resolutions that honor each person's needs and concerns.

-To help you get started, we offer a complimentary 15-minute consultation to discuss your needs and concerns.
-Following that, our professional services are available at a rate of $150 per hour, ensuring you receive dedicated support throughout the process.
+To help you get started, I offer a complimentary 15-minute consultation to discuss your needs and concerns.
+Following that, services are available at a rate of $150 per hour, ensuring you receive dedicated support throughout the process.

 what to expect